gdtyra/gdtyra.github.io/index.md

 The "pipeline" was essentially a series of AWS Lambda functions implemented in Scala which expected inputs in one S3 bucket and delivered transformed outputs to another.
 An AWS Step Function orchestrated the order of these transformations, running them in parallel when possible.
 Granular IAM roles were used throughout.
 CDK was used to define the infrastructure.

 ### Role
+This was a temporary assignment with another team in the organization to help them stay on schedule.

 I ramped up by writing standard security review documentation of the system, and then my main body of work was implementing the "proxy" calculation and lookup.
 The "proxy" lookup table was a hierarchical table keyed by site attributes like geographic location and type of site.
-It was populated with averages of real energy usage data we had and then used as estimates to fill in any gaps in the actual data.
+It was populated with averages of real energy usage data we had and then used for estimates to fill in any gaps in the actual data prior to delivery to downstream systems.

 ### Team
 This was a small team consisting of 3 engineers, an SDM, and a product manager.
 I was the 3rd engineer temporarily joining the team to help them hit their timelines.